 On receiving a tagged frame, the switch checks the VID (VLAN ID) contained in the VLAN tag to determine which VLAN the frame belongs to.
-On receiving an untagged frame, the switch will first insert a VLAN tag to the frame, using the PVID (Port VLAN ID) of the port as its VID, and then forward it as a tagged frame.
+On receiving an untagged frame, the

 2 Configuring MTU VLAN

 Choose the menu VLAN > MTU VLAN to load the following page.